Dabrafenib + Trametinib (Tafinlar® + Mekinist®)

 She encouraged practitioners to customize treatment regimens by reducing and/or holding doses, as necessary, with reintroduction of drug when symptoms resolve.
 “If the combination seems to cause troublesome adverse effects, we have patients start dabrafenib alone, and introduce the trametinib after the situation has stabilized.
 Or we can dose reduce by having patients take each drug only once a day, followed by dabrafenib twice a day and trametinib still just once a day.
 I tailor the dosing schedule to the grade of the side effects,” she explained.

-Tracy A. Ruegg, MS, ARNP, AOCN, has disclosed that she has no relevant conflicts of interest.
+Tracy A. Ruegg, MS, ARNP, AOCN, disclosed no relevant relationships.

 - Flaherty KT, Infante JR, Daud A, et al. Combined BRAF and MEK inhibition in melanoma with BRAF V600 mutations.
 N Engl J Med 2012;367:1694–1703.